 Now it’s time to choose a web host.
 Hostinger is our top pick since it caters to a diverse market and should easily cater to your needs.
-Hostinger is also affordable, offering entry-level plans starting at just $0.99 per month (with a four-year contract).
+Hostinger is also affordable, offering entry-level plans starting at just $1.39 per month and WordPress hosting starting at $1.99 per month (with a four-year contract).

 The Single WordPress Plan is good enough to get you started, and you can always upgrade if needs be.
 Also, your blog will handle up to 10,000 monthly visitors with this plan which is more than enough for a new website.
 Hostinger also has a 30-day money-back guarantee in case you are not happy with the host.

 We’ve reviewed tons of hosting providers and narrowed it down to the top eight services.
 Check out our post on the best web hosting services here.

 Go to the Hostinger website and choose your plan.
 We’ll go with the Single Shared Hosting Plan.
 Here, you have the option to decide how you’ll be billed.
 Options include monthly, annually, biannually, and quadrennially.
 You save more with longer subscriptions, so you might want to consider the annual, biannual, or quadrennial plans to maximize your savings.

 Next, enter your email address or sign in with Facebook, GitHub, or Gmail.

 Finally, choose your payment method and hit Submit Secure Payment to create your account.

 Once you’ve successfully made your payment, it’s time to set up your hosting plan.
 Since you’re just starting, Shared Hosting will work just fine.
 It’s the cheapest option and well suited for a new blog without a lot of initial traffic.

 Hostinger offers three shared hosting plans:

 - Premium Shared Hosting